 Most levels travel from left to right.
 Mega Man must move through obstacles—jumping pits, avoiding spikes, climbing ladders, and fending off foes—to find the boss which closes the level.
 There, he must face off in a one-to-one battle in an enclosed room, where the battle does not end until one of the two combatants is destroyed.

 Continue Points and 1-Ups

-Should Mega Man perish along the way, and he has an extra life (“1-Up”) to spare, he will be teleported back to the nearest continue point and can attempt the stage again.
+What I call “continue points” are locations (usually invisible) scattered throughout each stage, with more or fewer of them per stage depending on the game.
+Should Mega Man perish along the way, and he has an extra life (“1-Up”) to spare, he will be teleported back to the nearest continue point that he reached and can attempt the stage again.
 Should he be defeated when his lives are at 0, the game is over.
 At this point the player can usually choose to retry that stage (this option is usually labeled “Continue” on the game-over screen), or pick a new one (typically called “Stage Select” or something similar).

 Some games have what I call an “intro stage” that you must play before you can actually choose your stages on the stage select screen.
 You only need to play this stage when you start a new game; however, in most games you can go back into the intro stage again later if you wish.

 After the initial selectable stages, the game usually advances to fortress stages which are played out in a predetermined order.
 There might be one or two fortresses in a game, each usually with four levels.
 Rarely are items or weapons acquired here.
 Usually the major bosses of the previous levels must be fought again in the fortress.
 Then, the game ends when the player wins the final battle against Dr. Wily.